-How to Get the Most out of your Sink-full of Sunlight
+Get the most out of your sink-full of Sunlight

 Dishwashing liquid is something many of us take for granted.
 We use it every day – it’s a kitchen essential – and yet very few of us actually know much about it.
 Do you know why it’s important to use Dishwashing liquid when washing dishes?
 Do you know how it works?
 Do you know how to ensure you use it safely in your home?
 No?
 Then here’s everything you need to know:

 Why use Dishwashing liquid over plain water?
 Well, that’s obvious.
 Imagine washing your hair in water alone or washing your clothes without using any detergent.
 It’s the soap that really gets dishes clean and removes any bacteria left by meats and fish.

 If you’ve enjoyed meaty dish or curry, you can agree that cleaning up is impossible without a good Dishwashing liquid.
 That’s because grease clings to plates like a baby clings to a bottle of warm milk, and, as you’ll know, oils are immune to the effects of water – what you need is Sunlight Dishwashing liquid that can cut through grease, leaving clean plates that are ready to be used again.